What is Dyslexia?

 Mosleys “Medical Dictionary” (6th edition, 2002, p.561) says that:

-Dyslexia is an impairment of the ability to read, as a result of a variety of pathological conditions, some of which are associated with the central nervous system.
-Dyslexic persons often reverse letters and words, and cannot adequately distinguish the letter sequences in written words, and have difficulty determining left from right.
+“Dyslexia is an impairment of the ability to read, as a result of a variety of pathological conditions, some of which are associated with the central nervous system.
+Dyslexic persons often reverse letters and words, and cannot adequately distinguish the letter sequences in written words, and have difficulty determining left from right.”

 Taber’s “Cyclopedic Medical Dictionary” (15th edition,1986, p504) defines dyslexia as:

-A condition in which an individual with normal vision is unable to interpret written language.
-The exact cause is unknown, but thought to be due to a CNS defect in ability to organize graphic symbols.
+“A condition in which an individual with normal vision is unable to interpret written language.
+The exact cause is unknown but thought to be due to a CNS defect in ability to organize graphic symbols.”

-“The Merck Manual of Medical Information” (Home Edition; New York: Pocket Books, 1997, p.
+The Merck Manual of Medical Information” (Home Edition; New York: Pocket Books, 1997, p.
 1255) says that:

-Dyslexia is primarily a specific language-based learning disability that interferes with learning words and reading despite average or above-average intelligence, adequate motivation and educational opportunities, and normal eyesight and hearing….
+“Dyslexia is primarily a specific language-based learning disability that interferes with learning words and reading despite average or above-average intelligence, adequate motivation and educational opportunities, and normal eyesight and hearing….
 Dyslexia is caused mostly by deficiencies in the processing of sounds and spoken language by the brain.
 The deficiencies are present from birth, affect word decoding, and may cause spelling and writing problems.”

-Who would've ever thought that the past achievements of these now famous dyslexics in the disciplines of science, technology, engineering, and mathematics (the STEM fields), as well as in other fields dominated by manipulation of the 3-dimensions, like the performing arts, athletics, business, and strategy, would pave the way for an educational paradigm shift in learning to read that Sky Village app by Magical I am is destined to bring about?
+Who would've ever thought that the past achievements of these now famous dyslexics in the disciplines of science, technology, engineering, and mathematics, as well as in other fields dominated by manipulation of the 3-dimensions, like the performing arts, athletics, business, and strategy, would pave the way for an educational paradigm shift in learning to read that the Sky Village - Trail of Spells app by Magical I Am is destined to bring about?